Diary of Ebenezer 'Edward' Barron, 1901 - Part 4

 G F C troopers in charge

-& sent to look for the
+& went to look for the

 others found one a

-scout of the 7th [[?]]
+scout of the 17th Lancers

-wounded ^Cpl Moore dead then I shot
+wounded ^Cpl Moore dead then had his

-brown flares out with
+brains blown out with

 Mauser revolver- buried

-him at once Black boys
+him at once (Black boys

-were told there was [[?]]
+were told there was [[ano?]]

 another near farm at